 1pm – West London and Black History [workshop] – Akuba, WAPPY Director

 Award-winning spoken word artist and WAPPY director, Akuba, will use interactive storytelling, icebreakers, cultural props and audience participation to explore what Black History Month means as well as map out its key themes.

 2pm – The Secrets of Ordinary People – Diana Evans & Dorothy Koomson

 Award winning novelists Diana Evans (author of Ordinary People, The Wonder and 26A) and Dorothy Koomson (author of 14 novels including Tell Me Your Secret, My Bestfriend’s Girl and Marshmallows for Breakfast) take to the HiLF stage to discuss their recent novels, exploring the thrilling secrets and extraordinary narratives of everyday life.

-3.30pm – Unlocking the Secrets of Slavery and Abolition in Uxbridge – Inge Dornan and Holly Maples
+3.30pm – Unlocking the Secrets of Slavery and Abolition in Uxbridge – Inge Dornan & Holly Maples

-3.30pm – Approaching New Worlds – Temi Oh & Reni Amayo with Onwe Press
+3.30pm – Approaching New Worlds – Temi Oh & Reni K. Amayo with Onwe Press

-We explore the Sci-fi and Fantasy genre with the debut novels from Temi Oh (Author of Do You Dream of Terra-Two?) and Reni Amayo (Author of Daughters of Nri) hosted by Onwe Press’ Mariam Jimoh.
+We explore the Sci-fi and Fantasy genres with the much anticipated debut novels from Temi Oh (Do You Dream of Terra-Two?) and Reni K. Amayo (Daughters of Nri) hosted by Onwe Press’ Mariam Jimoh.

 5pm – WE ARE HERE – Local Anthology Publication Party

-Join us for the grand finale of the festival and the annoucement of this year’s anthology party in a special celebration of the talented and diverse voices of our talented Borough.
+Join us for the grand finale of the festival and the announcement of this year’s anthology winner in a special celebration of the talented and diverse voices of our brilliant Borough.